TheMaster1127/HT-plus-plus/DOCUMENTATION.md

 #### Parameters:

-- `Text`: The text displayed inside the message box to instruct the user or present information.
+- `Text`: The text printed in the console.

 #### Note:

-- The `MsgBox` function allows developers to create informative and interactive message boxes, providing users with necessary instructions or information.
+- The `MsgBox` function allows developers to prints the text in the console.
 #### Examples:

 ```ahk